Join the Fitness Center

 - We offer special programs and classes for younger children throughout the year, including Fitastic Kids (once a year).
 Keep an eye on our class schedule to know what's available.

-- We provide drop-in childcare for your children between the ages of 2 and 12.
-Children must be potty trained.
+- We provide drop-in childcare for your children between the ages of 3 months and 12 years old.
 See the drop-in childcare page for more rules and information.

 When you enroll, you are committing to stay with the Employee Fitness Center for 90 days.
 After that period, you have the option to un-enroll, but we hope you won't.
 Talk with a member of the benefits team or fill out the form on CapsLive to change your enrollment.

 Your fitness center membership, individual or family, will end with your last day of work unless your are a retiring employee age 60 or older with 10 years of service.
 Retirees who meet eligibility requirements will be given the opportunity to extend their membership benefits.